 This session is perfect for trail or road runners who are keen to experience running in the mountains.

-Whilst the plan is to head up Goatfell from High Corrie and head back to the festival hub from there, the route may be amended depending on the conditions on the day and on the group’s ambitions.
-The route offers plenty of different terrain of varying steepness to learn about running techniques, with the added thrill of scaling the island’s highest peak fast and light!
+Whilst the plan is to head up Goatfell, the route may be amended depending on the conditions on the day and on the group’s ambitions.
+Despite largely being an “out and back” route, it offers plenty of different terrain of varying steepness to learn about running techniques, with the added thrill of scaling the island’s highest peak fast and light!
 There are numerous forestry tracks and trails to choose from lower down to add diversity to the route.

 Participants can expect to be out for 4 – 5 hours, longer if perfect weather means there are more stops to take in the views.
 The pace will be modest to moderate, probably averaging about 4 km/hr during the day (about twice the typical hillwalking pace, once in this terrain).